Eldron01/NFC_Medication/README.md

 STLs:

 I modified the STLs that Andrea created to allow more room for wires and a larger buzzer.
 I used these buzzers: "uxcell 9mmx5.5mm" (B018I1WBNQ).

+## Additonal Ideas
+The Node-Red flow could also be modified to turn a light on or off as a visual indication of the medication status.
+You could also attached it to a matrix display that could read out the status and give a countdown timer.
+There are a lot of ways HA can be used to help someone.